haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   RBridges build **distribution trees and use these trees for forwarding multi-destination frames**.
 Each distribution tree reaches all RBridges in the campus, is shared across all VLANs, and maybe used for the distribution of a native frame that is in any VLAN.
 However, the distribution of any particular frame on a distribution tree is pruned in different ways for different cases to avoid unnecessary propagation of the frame.

 ### 2.5.
 RBridges and LANs
+  A VLAN is a way to partition end nodes in a campus into different Layer 2 communities [802.1-2005].
+Use of VLANs requires configuration.
+By default, the port of receipt determines the VLAN of a frame sent by an end station.
+End station can also explicitly insert this information in a frame.

+  IEEE [802.1Q-2005] bridges can be configured to support multiple customer VLANs over a single simple link by inserting/removing a VLAN tag in the frame.
+VLAN tags used by TRILL have the same format as VLAN tags defined in IEEE [802.1Q-2005].
+As shown in Figure 2, there are two places where such tags may be present in a TRILL-encapsulated frame sent over an IEEE [802.3] link: one in the outer header (Outer.VLAN) and one in inner header (Inner.VLAN).

+  RBridges enforce delivery of a native frame originating in a particular VLAN only to other links in the same VLAN; however, there are a few differences in the handling of VLANs between an RBridge campus and an 802.1 bridged LAN as described below.

 #### 2.5.1.
 Link VLAN Assumptions
+  Certain configurations of bridges may cause partitions of a VLAN on a link.
+For such configurations, a frame sent by one RBridge to a neighbor on that link might not arrive, if tagged with a VLAN that is partitioned due to bridge configuration.

+  TRILL requires at least one VLAN per link that gives full connectivity to all the RBridge on that link.
+The default VLAN is 1, though RBridges may be configured to use a different VLAN.
+The DRB dictates to the other RBridges which VLAN to use.

+  Since there will be only one appinted forwarder for any VLAN, say, VLAN-x, on a link, if bridges are configured to cause VLAN-x to be partitioned on a link, some VLAN0-x end nodes on that link may be orphaned (unable to communicate with the rest of the campus).

+  It is possible for bridge and port configuration to cause **VLAN mapping on a link** (where a VLAN-x frame turns into a VLAN-y frame).
+TRILL detects this by inserting a copy of the outer VLAN into TRILL Hello messages and checking it on receipt.
+If detected, it takes steps to ensure that there is at most a single appointed forwarder on the link, to avoid possible frame duplication or loops.

+  TRILL behaves as conservatively as possible, avoiding loops rather than avoiding partial connectivity.
+As a result, lack of connectivity may result from bridge or port misconfiguration.

 ### 2.6.
 RBridges and IEEE 802.1 Bridges
 #### 2.6.1.
 RBridge Ports and 802.1 Layering
 #### 2.6.2.
 Incremental Deployment